fkarg/fkarg.github.io/staged/longtermplans.md

 There would have been a simple way to avoid that - just the additional check that the sails are set.
 Just _one_ small thing.
-If we just had made sure that the boat is actually moving.
+If we just had made sure that the boat is actually moving, we could be much closer to our goal.

-By avoiding these kind of situations, you can avoid wasting immense amounts of time, effort, and energy.
+By avoiding these kinds of situations, you can avoid wasting immense amounts of time, effort, and energy.
 Just staying clear of those will improve your effectiveness tremendously.